lukefraenza/crocks/docs/src/pages/docs/crocks/Arrow.md

-`Arrow` is a `Profunctor` that lifts a function of type `a -> b` and allows for lazy execution of the function. `Arrow` can be considered a `Strong Profunctor` if the underlying data running throw the `Arrow` is a `Pair`, typically in the form of `Arrow (Pair a c) (Pair b d)`.
+`Arrow` is a `Profunctor` that lifts a function of type `a -> b` and allows for lazy execution of the function. `Arrow` can be considered a `Strong Profunctor` if the underlying data running through the `Arrow` is a `Pair`, typically in the form of `Arrow (Pair a c) (Pair b d)`.

 This will allow you to split execution into two distinct paths, applying `Arrow`